brcbanner/takeaway-db-system/DOC.md

 </details>

+#### TRANSACTION Entity
-However, the two relationships Execution and Request are not sufficient, because there is no logical connection between Order and Payment: as it stands, a customer could make a payment without an order, or an order could exist without payment.
+Since `Execution` and `Request` alone don't ensure a connection between `Order` and `Payment` - because a customer could make a payment without an order, or an order could exist without payment - we introduce a **ternary relationship** `Transaction` among `Customer`, `Payment`, and `Order`.
-Therefore, it is necessary to introduce a ternary relationship Transaction among Customer, Payment, and Order.
-This resolves the ambiguity and ensures a unified and centralized interaction.
-As a result, the order request and the payment execution occur simultaneously.
+This resolves the ambiguity and ensures a unified and centralized interaction: the request and the payment occur simultaneously.

 <p align="center">
   <img src="er-diagrams/customer-payment-order-after.png" width="60%">